 This is something I’m currently working on being more consistent with myself.
 One of the biggest traffic sources to Girl Loves Gloss is Pinterest.
 I notice a significant boost in traffic when I regularly pin images that have ‘Pinnable content’.

-I usually leave my Pinterest-styled images at the bottom of the post so it’s the last thought I leave with a reader.
+I usually leave my Pinterest-styled images at the top and bottom of the post so it’s the last thought I leave with a reader.

 So there you have it; 3 easy but essential changes you can make to your blog content to get those views popping!

 Are you making one of my 5 Blogger Mistakes?